 Since survivor benefits for a spousal relationship commencing after retirement are not funded by the Plan, your pension is actuarially reduced to provide survivor benefits to your post-retirement eligible spouse.
-You must make an election to add this survivor protection within a six-month period beginning one year after you begin a relationship with your post-retirement eligible spouse.
+You must make an election to add this survivor protection within six months beginning one year after you begin a relationship with your post-retirement eligible spouse.